fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

    * - order
      - Used in the user interface to give an indication of how high up in the dialogue to place this item.
    * - group
      - Used to group related items together.
-The main use of this is within the GUI which will turn each group into a tab in the creation adn edit screens.
+The main use of this is within the GUI which will turn each group into a tab in the creation and edit screens.
    * - readonly
      - A boolean property that can be used to include items that can not be altered by the API.
    * - rule